hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 ## Learning Objectives

 * Describe the basics of alignment theory
-* Align reads to the genome using Bowtie2
+* Complete an alignment of reads to the genome using Bowtie2
-* Explain components of the SAM and BAM file formats, and be able to convert SAM files to BAM files
+* Explain components of the SAM and BAM file formats
+* Construct code to convert SAM files to BAM files
+* Create a job submission script to run alignment on a sample
-* Run an alignment script and evaluate the alignment result
+* Evaluate the results from an alignment of reads to the genome using Bowtie2

 ## Alignment to Genome